junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

   - 9 months until breastfeeding ends: 40 mg once a day

-or

-If nevirapine is not available, and the mother is NOT breastfeeding, use:
+or if nevirapine is not available, and the mother is NOT breastfeeding, use:

 **AZT (ZDV, zidovudine)**